Arran (1799 ship): Career

 Arran was a "country ship" that performed one voyage for the EIC, sailing from Bengal to London.
 (Note: Country ships were vessels sailing out of India but not sailing west of the Cape of Good Hope.
 They thus did not infringe the EIC's monopoly on the trade between India or China and the UK.)

 Captain John Barker sailed from Calcutta on 28 January 1800, bound for London.
 Arran was at Kedgeree on 11 March.
 She reached St Helena on 19 June, and arrived at Deptford on 17 September.
 There was a disturbance aboard Arran on 27 July among the lascars, but as of December 2022, details are only accessible via archival research.

 Arran had a crew of 12 Europeans and 40 lascars and lost only three men on the way to England.
 The voyage back to Bengal was, however, marked by a much higher mortality rate.
 She left Portsmouth on 7 December 1800, having taken on 49 native passengers.
 The first death occurred on 17 December.
 By the time she reached the Cape, 35 had died and 24 were sick, six of whom died at the hospital there.
-She sailed from the Cape on 15 March 1781, and arrived at Bengal on 25 May.
+She sailed from the Cape on 15 March 1781, and arrived in Bengal on 25 May.
 She had no further deaths after leaving the Cape, and the men who had been sick but had survived all recovered.

 and also left England at the same time as Arran, and also suffered great mortality among their lascars on the voyage to India.

 Arran appears in Lloyd's Register in 1800 with J. Barker, master, Foreman, owner, and trade London–India.
 The cost of outfitting Arran in London on 25 October 1800 was £2442 3d.